Trashcanted/CharacterApp/README.md

 3. `3c6 + 2e8 - 4`: Roll three 6-sided dice (Critical), two 8-sided dice (Exceptional Skill), subtract 4.
 4. `4ce12`: Roll four 12-sided dice (Critical and Exceptional Skill).
 5. `5r4 + 2`: Roll five 4-sided dice (Reliable Boon, reroll 1s), add 2.

+# Character Converter Guide

+Open the terminal and type `python3 character_converter.py [character name]`

+The character name should be the same as the name on the txt file.

+the json file will have the same name.